camunda/camunda-bpm-platform/distro/tomcat/assembly/src/README.txt

 License information can be found in the LICENSE file.

+The Camunda BPM platform includes libraries developed by third parties.
+For license and attribution notices for these libraries, please refer to the documentation that accompanies this distribution (see the LICENSE_BOOK-${project.version} file).

 The packaged Apache Tomcat server is licensed under the Apache License v2.0 license.